How to Install OpenClaw in 2026: Docker, npm, and Script Setup Guide

 It was 2 AM, and I was staring at the 17th error message on my screen.

 “Cannot find module ‘@anthropic-ai/sdk’” — I’d been looking at this red text for three days.
 As someone who’s tinkered with countless open-source projects, I thought I’d seen every installation failure scenario out there.
-But the OpenClaw deployment process took me on a complete journey from “confident” to “questioning my life choices.”

 This guide won’t make empty promises or regurgitate the same official documentation you’ve read ten times already.
 I’m going to tell you exactly which pitfalls I fell into, which approaches I tried, and what finally worked.
 Whether you’re a Windows user, Mac enthusiast, or a seasoned sysadmin looking to deploy on a server, you’ll find a solution that fits.
+The official install docs cover native Windows and WSL2; if you mostly want to reuse the Linux-style commands in this article, WSL2 is often the smoother path.

 Pre-Installation: Don’t Rush Into It